named-data/PyNDN2/README.md

 ---

-The library currently requires a remote NDN daemon, and has been tested with ndnd-tlv, from the NDN-TLV package: https://github.com/named-data/ndnd-tlv and with NFD from the package https://github.com/named-data/NFD .
+The library currently requires a remote NDN daemon, and has been tested with NFD from the package https://github.com/named-data/NFD .

 The API follows the NDN Common Client Library API also used by ndn-cpp (C++) and ndn-js (JavaScript).